codingtacos/Prefect-POC/README.md

 ## Adding 'flows'

-Before running any flows, because the server is running locally, we need to change prefect over to use localhost.
-Do this by running:
+Add a flow by running the file with the prefect flow definition

 ```
-prefect backend server
+make calculator
 ```

-Add a flow by running the file with the prefect flow
+## Executing a flow

+Execute the pre-baked flow via:
 ```
-python3 calculator.py
+make exec-calc
 ```